hashicorp/design-system/website/docs/components/tabs/partials/guidelines/guidelines.md

 !!!
 Dont

-We don't recommend using a singular Tab; instead consider using a heading.
+We don’t recommend using a singular Tab; instead consider using a heading.

 ![Tabs with only one tab](/assets/components/tabs/tab-behavior-single-button.png) !!!